magnussolution/magnusbilling7/wiki/en/modules/diddestination/diddestination.rst

 Username
 --------

-| We did not write the description to this field.
+| User that will be the owner of this DID.